brettinternet/brettinternet.github.io/content/boundary/_index.md

 1. **Consistency**: All contexts follow the same interface pattern
 1. **Type Safety**: You can use behaviors to ensure implementations match `@callback` interfaces
-1. **Mockable**: Behaviour definitions make each action easily mocked
+1. **Mockable**: Behaviour definitions make each action easy to mock

 ### Action Modules

 Action modules contain the actual business logic and should follow a consistent pattern.
 They expose and implement a callback for their interface.
-At the org I work at now, we generally have one file contain only one action so that an action has one public function but can have unlimited private functions.
+At the org where I work now, we generally have one action per file, so each action has one public function but can have unlimited private functions.

 ```elixir
 defmodule MyApp.Catalog.Products.Actions.CreateProduct do